Gargron/xmpp-web/README.md

 ## Road map

-- Group messages by day in the list, some form of infinite scrolling
+- Some form of infinite scrolling
 - Announce active/inactive/composing activity
 - Persist data in localStorage
-- Desktop notifications and sounds
+- Desktop notifications
-- Highlight unread messages in contact list
-- Emojis and links in messages

 ## Nice to haves but probably far off